What we do

 Sustain employment and improve conditions of work

-Together with experts from Wageningen University and Research 10 production and export marketing pilots will be implemented with 80 small and medium-sized horticultural farms and their export partners.
+Together with experts from Wageningen University and Research 10 types of production improvement pilots have been set up and monitored.
+In total we carried out over 120 seasonal pilots, with 72 small and medium-sized horticultural farmers.

-The outcomes of these pilots will be used to develop recommendations for scaling up sustainable and market-driven innovations in Jordan’s horticulture sector.
-Through field days, training events and publications we will inform growers and others interested in Jordan’s horticulture.
-The pilot project Holland Horti Support Jordan aims to achieve impact at 800 Jordanian vegetable farms.
+The outcomes of these pilots have been used to develop recommendations for scaling up sustainable and market-driven innovations in Jordan’s horticulture sector.
+Through field days, training events and publications we have informed growers and others interested in Jordan’s horticulture.
+The pilot project Holland Horti Support Jordan achieved impact at 580 Jordanian vegetable farms.

 Where we work